eendebakpt/oapackage/docs/oapackage-intro.rst

 Orthogonal arrays, optimal designs and conference designs are important tools for the design of experiments :cite:`Elster1995` :cite:`Hedayat1999` :cite:`Wu2009`.
 The Orthogonal Array package contains functionality to generate and analyse these types of designs.
+To generate the arrays and designs, the package uses the exhaustive enumeration algorithm of :cite:`Eendebak2009` and the optimization algorithm of :cite:`EendebakSO`.
+To analyze the arrays and designs, the package includes a set of relevant statistical and combinatorial criteria.
-The algorithms and methods in this package are described in :cite:`Eendebak2009` and :cite:`EendebakSO`.
-A large collection of results generated with the package can be found on the Orthogonal Array package website :cite:`EendebakOApackageResults`.
-An alternative collection of orthogonal arrays can be found on the website of Neil
+A large collection of orthogonal arrays, optimal designs and conference designs generated with the package are available in the Orthogonal Array package website :cite:`EendebakOApackageResults`.
-Sloane :cite:`Sloanewebsite`.

 Example usage